 Oregon port vote is latest local action on fossil fuels

-There are 1 comment on the The Republic story from 19 hrs ago, titled Oregon port vote is latest local action on fossil fuels.
-In it, The Republic reports that:
+There are 1 comment on the WRAL.com story from 15 hrs ago, titled Oregon port vote is latest local action on fossil fuels.
+In it, WRAL.com reports that:

-Residents of a coastal community in Oregon are considering whether to try to derail a fossil fuel export project in their rural county, a decision that could put them at odds with the Trump administration.
 The ballot measure before Coos County voters Tuesday would block the $7.5 billion Jordan Cove Energy Project, a proposed liquefied natural gas port that would be the first of its kind on the U.S. West Coast.
+The vote comes weeks after a Trump adviser said the administration would approve the project.

 |